Fishing in the summer

 Popular fishing locations include the upper Bow River, which is known worldwide amongst anglers for opportunities to catch lunker (large) trout, and Lake Minnewanka, located a few minutes from Banff.

 Ice fishing in the winter months between December and April is a unique way to spend a day quite literally chilling out with friends and family.
 Don’t be discouraged by the cold – booking with a guided outfitter will ensure you’re set up with all the fishing gear and warm clothing you might need as well as a heated hut on the ice to relax in.
-Spray Lake is a popular ice fishing location.
+Spray Lakes are a popular ice fishing location.

 Anyone fishing must have a fishing permit.
-Permits can be acquired from the Parks Canada offices in the Banff & Lake Louise townships.
+Permits can be acquired from the Parks Canada offices in the Banff and Lake Louise townships.
 You must also abide by the seasonal fishing restrictions and catch quotas found.